delinde/luya/docs/guide/lesson-module.md

 ### Executing the migrations

-To create the database tables from the migration files, you have to execute the `migrate` console command:
+To create the database tables from the migration files, you have to execute the `migrate` console command (`migrate` now without `/create`):

 ```sh
 ./vendor/bin/luya migrate